Cook UK

 Heat the olive oil in a frying pan on a medium heat, add the chopped onions and fry for about 7 minutes until they begin to turn golden brown.
 Stir frequently to ensure they are evenly cooked.

-Turn the heat to low and add the remaining ingredients.
+Turn the heat to low and add the remaining ingredients (except the fish).
 Cover the pan and cook for 30 minutes.
 Add water if the sauce becomes dry.

 Gently add the cod fillets to the tomato sauce, cover it and let it simmer for around 8 minutes until it flakes readily.
 Turn the heat up to medium for the last minute